 All potential and new owners need to know that keeping a Doberman requires extra attention.
 Those that failed to do so are probably the ones with the Dobermans that contributed to the fatalities.

-But then again, this Doberman that tragically mauled its family’s baby was described as “sweet” and “kind” – so you never know.
-Always keep small children far away from big dogs no matter how much you trust these dogs.
+But then again, this Doberman that tragically mauled its family’s baby was described as “sweet and kind” – so you never know.
+Always keep small kids far away from big dogs no matter how much you trust these dogs.
 It can quickly turn into a dangerous situation.

 RECOMMENDED: 9 Beautiful Colors of Dobermans

 Most Boxers are dominant dogs and show aggression towards other same sex dogs.
 In fact, they may show aggression towards human too.
 However, Boxers are not aggressive by nature.
 But they do have a lot of energy and a strong prey drive, which can lead to aggression.